dsolstad/Network-Tools/README.md

 ```

 # Parse network shares into CSV
-Recursevely parses nmap scans (xml) looking for network shares (SMB/CIFS/FTP) and presents the result in CSV.
+Recursively parses nmap scans (xml) looking for network shares (SMB/CIFS/FTP) and presents the result in CSV.
 Uses the output from nmap plugins smb-enum-shares and ftp-anon.

 Example of nmap scan to run first:
 ```